svaidyans/Flask/README.md

 </p>

 ## App requirements
-A simple app to search for and retrieve student(s) information like Name, Email, Batch, USN, ID, Section stored in a database and display in a table.
+A simple app will be developed to search for and retrieve student(s) information like Name, Email, Batch, USN, ID, Section stored in a database and display in a table.

 A wireframe is as below:
 <p align="center">
   <img src="images/sis.png"></img>
 </p>